slice/black-hole/README.md

   # Discord bot token, used to receive messages.
   token: 'NDU...'

+  # A list of Discord user IDs that will be able to manage the bot from
+  # Discord.
+  managers:
+    - 123
+    - 456

   # A map of JIDs to Discord user IDs.
   #
   # Allows black-hole to specify the avatar URL of a JID's associated Discord